zhenzhen89/PseudoNeuronGAN/README.md

 * `output_nc` : type=int, default=3.

-Note: The model directly trains the PseudoNeuronGAN model based the images in the directory 'train'.
+Note:
+This command will start a training session using the images under the *train* directory.
+The parameters can be changed.
+Both generators and discriminators weights will be saved under the directory of *PseudoNeuronGAN_epochs100*.

 ## Acknowledgments